Leon4s4/kafka-http-source-connector/README.md

 - Security audit tests
 - OWASP dependency vulnerability scanning

-All features from the Product Requirements Document and Missing Features list have been successfully implemented and tested.
+All features from the Product Requirements Document have been successfully implemented and tested.